 How good are Ghost's SEO and other growing tools?

 Ghost is great at search engine optimization and has all the tools required for success, even if you ran a paywalled publication.

-These are all the features that make Ghost good:
+These are the features that make Ghost SEO-friendly:

 - Custom URLs;